top of page

 Appeals

-We offer specialist advice in both Criminal and Extradition Appeal Cases.
+We offer specialist advice in both Criminal and Extradition Appeals.

-Many clients will have received advice from their legal team who conducted the case but may wish to have a second opinion on their case before they make a final decision.
-We can advise on you on whether grounds may exist to appeal against a decision made in your case.
+Many clients will have received advice from their legal team who conducted the case but may wish to have a second opinion on their case before they make a final decision on whether to pursue an appeal.
+We can advise you on whether grounds exist to appeal against a decision made in your case.

 Appeal Against Crown Court Conviction Or Sentence

 We are in a position to provide a second opinion on your case.
-This could include challenging judicial directions which were not made in the case, exploring changes in the law, or looking at potential fresh evidence which was not available in the case.
+An appeal could include challenging judicial decisions made in the case, exploring changes in the law, or looking at potential fresh evidence that was not initially available in your case.

-These 28 days are effective from the date of the decision made by the Crown Court, therefore if you are convicted on the 1st May and sentenced on the 1st June.
-You will have 28 days from the 1st May to lodge an appeal against your sentence and 28 days from the 1st June to lodge an appeal against your sentence.
+A defendant usually has 28 days to appeal against a conviction or sentence the Crown Court imposes.
+These 28 days are effective from the date of the decision made by the Crown Court; therefore, if you are convicted on the 1st of May and sentenced on the 1st of June.
+You will have 28 days from the 1st of May to appeal against your conviction and 28 days from the 1st of June to appeal against your sentence.

 Magistrates Appeals